sappigekip/Anisotropy-Ratio-Image-Analyser-ARIA/README.md

   Restart Fiji and the tool will be available in your plugin tab under the name AR IA.

 How to use:
-  Full workout coming soon, at the moment trial and error is your friend
+  Full workout coming soon, at the moment trial and error is your friend, its easy!